 The early bird gets the worm, or in this case, both the larvae and adult.
 Because asparagus beetles are active during nesting season for birds, they make a handy source of protein for hungry nestlings.
 Create a bird friendly environment in your yard with lots of nesting areas and at least one source of water to encourage birds to move in.

 If you must spray, use neem oil.
 It is an oil that is derived from the neem tree.
 It is safe for use on food plants because it has a half-life of one to two days.
 Neem acts as a hormone disrupter in insects, killing them.
 It is non-toxic for humans and pets.
 Don’t use neem oil on your asparagus plants if you see tiny black wasps on them.
+Those are the predatory wasps.
 You don’t want to kill them.
 They are busy eating the eggs which are not effected by the neem oil.